bibliography

 The Dean's December (1982, novel)

-Him With His Foot in His Mouth and Other Stories (1984, short stories)
+Him with His Foot in His Mouth and Other Stories (1984, short stories)

 More Die of Heartbreak (1987, novel)

-A Theft (1989, novel)
+A Theft (1989, novella)

-The Bellarosa Connection (1989, novel)
+The Bellarosa Connection (1989, novella)

 Ravelstein (2000, novel)